chinamike65/hugo-tuolesi/content/book4/book4en.md

 Another kind of unrighteous view is: if everything is impermanent, then everything must not exist.

-Those who hold a judgmental view are prone to fall into stubborn emptiness, and if it is more serious, they will develop to the point of not recognizing past and future lives, reincarnation and cause and effect, thinking that since all things and dharmas are empty, there is nothing.
+Those who hold a judgmental view are prone to fall into stubborn emptiness, and if it is more serious, they will develop to the point of not recognizing past and future lives, rebirth and cause and effect, thinking that since all things and dharmas are empty, there is nothing.

 Therefore, the most harmful thing among the unrighteous views is the broken view.